julyndav/PowerBI/PCOS Case Study/README.md

 # PCOS: A Case Study Analysis
 PCOS or Poly Cystic Ovary Syndrome, a hormonal imbalance and leading cause of infertility, is charaterized by a wide range of symptoms that can be both phsyical and mental.
 The data for this 2023 case study was collected via Google survey by a team of final-year engineering students that were developing a PCOS risk prediction system utilizing machine learning.

-This interactive PowerBI dashboard is designed as an infographic.
+This interactive PowerBI dashboard is designed as an infographic and it meant to be informative while also relaying the analysis findings.